 I may not have all the information, but I can only write this based on what I was told and what I experienced.
 At one point, I was assured that they were “working on finding a replacement” for me, which made sense if I was about to transition.
 Yet, later, I was informed by the other account that they had been asked to withdraw my offer altogether.
 That contradiction speaks volumes — and in my view, the way it was handled was unethical.

-It’s discouraging to recognize that the organization I dedicated so much effort and loyalty to didn’t just fail to support me — it seemed, in my perspective, to stand in the way.
+It’s discouraging to recognize that the organization I currently work for — a global IT services company that prides itself on being “people-first” — didn’t just fail to support me, it seemed (from my perspective) to stand in the way.
 Rather than encouraging growth, what I experienced was misinformation, politics, and barriers.
 In such an environment, hard work and dedication don’t always translate to progress.

-Because of this, I’ve lost trust in Kyndryl Philippines as a place that can support my career goals.
+Because of this, I’ve lost trust in my current employer’s ability to support my career goals.
 I no longer see it as an environment where someone who genuinely wants to learn, grow, and move forward can thrive.
 I am now actively looking for opportunities elsewhere — environments where growth isn’t treated as a privilege for a select few, but as a fair chance for anyone willing to put in the work.

 If there’s one lesson I’m taking away from this, it’s that loyalty to a company should never outweigh loyalty to yourself.
 Companies will always prioritize their interests; we owe it to ourselves to protect our future.